NasirSethe/Mobile-Portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - [ ] Add animations to improve the visuals.
 - [ ] Add javascript functions for an interactive user experience.
-- [ ] Deploy portfolio page.
+- [ ]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>